Wuemeli/tor-relay-configurator/README.md

 ## 📰 License
 This Project is under the GNU GENERAL PUBLIC LICENSE.
 See the [LICENSE](LICENSE) file for more info.
-Dont remove any Credits from the Footer.
+Don't remove any Credits from the Footer.

 ## 📜 Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any